Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - Mathematics: basic linear algebra (e.g. matrix multiplications), probability theory (e.g. Bayes theorem)

-- Programming: good command of a structured programming language (e.g., Python, C++, Java, etc.)
+- Programming: good command of Python or another programming language (C++, Java, etc.)

-- Machine learning: experimental framework, simple classifiers (e.g. decision trees, Naive Bayes, SVMs)
+- Machine learning: experimental framework (incl. data partitioning), simple classifiers (e.g. decision trees, Naive Bayes, SVMs), fundamentals of neural networks

 - The students are able to categorize a text analysis problem and relate the type of analysis that is required and the features to be extracted to a range of known problems.